Low Lights: Reception

-"Low Lights" was met with positive reviews from music critics, who generally praised the religious nature.
+"Low Lights" met with positive reviews from music critics, who praised the religious nature.
 Alexis Petridis of The Guardian described the song, along with fellow album tracks "Ultralight Beam" and "Highlights", as not feeling "episodic so much as fractured."
-Ej Moreno of Monkeys Fighting Robots labelled it as being a "gospel-heavy song" and a "powerful track."
+Ej Moreno of Monkeys Fighting Robots labeled it as being a "gospel-heavy song" and a "powerful track."
 Iyana Robertson of Vibe wrote that "a passionate testimony of deliverance is shared with West's congregation."
 Zach Schonfeld of Newsweek viewed the song as what "comes in the form of a spoken testimony to Christ."
 When Premier Gospel looked into The Life of Pablo possibly being the gospel album of 2016, Jamie of the site voiced the belief that if "Low Lights", "Jesus Walks" or fellow album track "Ultralight Beam" had been put out by anyone else, then "we'd be hailing them as the new hero of gospel music."
 Jamie claimed that the song "is basically just a prayer."
 When reviewing the eponymous album by Kids See Ghosts, the duo of West and Kid Cudi, in June 2018, Kiana Fitzgerald of Complex looked back on the presence of "Low Lights" on The Life of Pablo as "the closest the entire album comes to gospel."

 In the same week that the album was released, "Low Lights" debuted at number 22 on the US Billboard Bubbling Under Hot 100 and lasted for one week.
 Alongside its debut on the Bubbling Under Hot 100, the track peaked at number 1 on the US Bubbling Under R&B/Hip-Hop Singles chart and spent a total of two weeks on it.
-The track further opened at number 134 on the UK Singles Chart.
+The track opened at number 134 on the UK Singles Chart.